Incorporating testing volume into estimation of effective reproduction number dynamics: Results

 \subsection{Simulation results}

 For each model fit using \texttt{rstan}, we sampled 2000 posterior draws, discarding the first half as burn-in.
 Figure \ref{fig:sim_rt} visualizes the estimates for the effective reproduction number from \texttt{EpiEstim}, Rt-estim-normal and Rt-estim-gamma for the three data sets visualized in Figure \ref{fig:simfig}.
+We checked convergence diagnostics for Rt-estim-normal and Rt-estim-gamma for all simulations and ensured adequate convergence of all models.
+More details are in the Appendix section \ref{convergence}.
 Since \texttt{EpiEstim} does not provide estimates for the first time point in the series, we report only time points for which all three methods have estimates.

-Credible intervals for \texttt{EpiEstim} frequently miss the true Rt values (covering between 6 and 9 of the 16 true values), while credible intervals for Rt-estim-normal and Rt-estim-gamma cover most true values across simulations.
+Credible intervals for \texttt{EpiEstim} frequently miss the true $R_{t}$ values (covering between 6 and 9 of the 16 true values), while credible intervals for Rt-estim-normal and Rt-estim-gamma cover most true values across simulations.
 However, Rt-estim-gamma covers more true values than Rt-estim-normal, with narrower credible intervals (ranging between 11 and 16 values for Rt-estim-normal, and 16 values for every scenario for Rt-estim-gamma).

 Figure \ref{fig:sim_incid} visualizes estimates of latent incidence from Rt-estim-normal and Rt-estim-gamma for the three data sets visualized in Figure \ref{fig:simfig}.
 Rt-estim-normal credible intervals rarely cover the true incidence (covering from 0 to 5 to true values), while Rt-estim-gamma credible intervals generally do (covering 11 to 16 true values).